edit on github↗

 print(result.output["messages"][-1].content)

-LangGraph checkpointing (MemorySaver, PostgresSaver) saves graph state at each node boundary, letting a run resume from its last checkpoint if interrupted.
-This is a within-run recovery mechanism.
-When you wrap a LangGraph app with Agentspan, compile without a checkpointer — Agentspan takes over the execution lifecycle and the two mechanisms conflict:
+LangGraph checkpointing (MemorySaver, PostgresSaver) saves graph state after each node so a run can resume from where it left off if interrupted.
+When you wrap with Agentspan, do not use a checkpointer — Agentspan manages the execution lifecycle and the two mechanisms conflict:

 app = workflow.compile()

-Agentspan crash recovery operates at the run level: if your worker process dies, Agentspan restarts the graph run when a new worker connects.
-Use Agentspan’s crash recovery instead of LangGraph’s node-level checkpointing when your graph is wrapped.
+Agentspan handles crash recovery at the run level.
+If your worker dies, the graph run restarts from the beginning when a new worker connects.
+Use Agentspan’s recovery instead of LangGraph’s node-level checkpointing when the graph is wrapped.

 from agentspan.agents.testing import mock_run, MockEvent, expect